roundedrectangle/SailDiscord/README.md

 Not working yet

 **By using this, you are breaking Discord Terms of Services!
-This app might even get you banned!**
+This app might even get you banned!
+It stores your token in plain text and it is really easy to hack you with it!**

 Join our discord [server](https://discord.gg/Q3u7ejjzFg) with detailed development logs!